LabCom ALAIA

 (1) Speech stimuli in French.

-Based on LexPro, this dataset has been developed in collaboration with the University of Waseda (S. Detey) and the University of Pau (F. Hapel and C. Domin).
+Based on LexPro, this dataset was developed in collaboration with the University of Waseda (S. Detey) and the University of Pau (F. Hapel and C. Domin).
 About 2500 statements were recorded (in standard French), orthographically and phonetically transcribed.

 (2) Recordings of Japanese learners’ production (in French).